BreadMoirai/github-release-gradle-plugin/README.md

-    draft false // by default this is false prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release overwrite false // by default false; if set to true, will delete an existing release with the same tag and name dryRun false // by default false; you can use this to see what actions would be taken without making a release apiEndpoint "https://api.github.com" // should only change for github enterprise users }
+    draft false // by default this is false prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release

+    overwrite false // by default false; if set to true, will delete an existing release with the same tag and name dryRun false // by default false; you can use this to see what actions would be taken without making a release apiEndpoint "https://api.github.com" // should only change for github enterprise users client // This is the okhttp client used for http requests }
 ```
 View more information on each field at the [WIKI](https://github.com/BreadMoirai/github-release-gradle-plugin/wiki)